About the course

 Our Department of Sociology, which teaches our criminology modules, is Top 10 in the UK for research (REF 2014) and the majority of its research is rated as ‘world leading’ or ‘internationally excellent’.

 Your education extends beyond the university campus.
-We support you extending your education through providing the option of an additional year at no extra cost.
+We support you extending your education through providing the option of an additional year at no extra cost (2017 entry).
 The four-year version of our degree allows you to spend the third year studying abroad or employed on a placement, while otherwise remaining identical to the three-year course.

 Studying abroad allows you to experience other cultures and languages, to broaden your degree socially and academically, and to demonstrate to employers that you are mature, adaptable, and organised.